txt/fse16/index.md

 1. Software Science is about software engineering which means that effective software scientists need extensive domain knowledge about software engineering.

 2. While other communities might be content to use data science software tools, built by others, software scientists know how to maintain and extend and deply rapdily changing software.
-Hence while other communities might look to AI researchers for better data miners, software scientists are the developers, maintainers of their own tools since they are best equipped to change and improve data science tools.
+Hence while  AI researchers might be the source of better data miners algorithms, it is software  scientists who package and wrap those algorithms in environments that support usability, reproducibility, maintainability and scalability.

 3. Extensive sets of standard for what is a valid experiment.